haditj66/CgenMin/README.md

 - Step 3:
   - copy the contents in PutInDotbashrc.txt located in CgenMin directory.
 And APPEND (not replace) it into the .bashrc file located in your home directory.

+ ---
+- Step 4:
+ You might need to change something in PutInDotbashrc.txt .
+Around line 9 where it says source /opt/ros/foxy/setup.bash make sure this is the ROS2 command for sourcing your specific ROS2 installation.